DolicaAkelloEgwel/scnotes/synthesis.md

 running.
 The shortcut Ctrl+. stops all the nodes that are running on the server.
 A synth may be running even if it is just generating silence.

+Using `doneAction: 2` means that the synth frees itself when it's done its job.
 ### `asMap`